Practice Collaboration Questions Now

 - Can you compare at least two Collaboration implementation paths and justify which one best fits the scenario?

-- Can you map the chosen answer back to Working with GitHub Repositories (8%) outcomes for GH-FOUND?
+- Can you map the chosen answer back to Collaborate Using GitHub (10–15%) outcomes for GH-FOUND?

 - Can you explain security and access boundaries for Collaboration without relying on default-open assumptions?